-Indicates that an error was detected in the gray code sequence (that is, both signals changing at the same time).
+Indicates that an error was detected in the gray code sequence (that is,

 Register 3: QEI Position (QEIPOS), offset 0x008

 This register contains the current value of the position integrator.
 Its value is updated by inputs on the QEI phase inputs, and can be set to a specific value by writing to it.